 Various national and local festivals are frequently held in Minsk Oblast.
 Among them are the national festival of Belarusian songs and poetry in Molodechno, the national festival of chamber music Muses of Nesvizh and the festival in Zaslavl, other festivals.

 There are two big ski resorts in Minsk Oblast, namely, Logoisk and Silichi.
-There are over 250 hotels and motels, health resorts, rest houses and other tourist facilities.
+There are about 270 hotels and motels, health resorts, rest houses and other tourist facilities.

 Mogilev Oblast is located in the eastern part of Belarus.
 It borders the Russian Federation.
 The region is divided into 21 district.
 The total area is 29,100 square kilometers.